 Board of Directors

 Thurman J.White, Chair; John C. Snider,Vice Chair; Monroe C. Neff, Executive Coordinator; Betty Ward, Secretary; John Holden, Treasurer.
 In addition, members-at-large were appointed.
-These included: Marcia Bankirer, Myron D. Johnsrud, Ken McCullough, James P. Pappas, Edward G. Simpson, Jr. and E.T.York, Jr.
+These included: Marcia Bankirer, Myron D. Johnsrud, Ken McCullough, James P. Pappas, Edward G. Simpson, Jr., and E.Travis York.

 Hall of Fame Founder

 Thurman White, inducted in the first Class of 1996, is a pioneering contributor to the theoretical base of adult education.
 He conceived and played an active role in the design and development of the Oklahoma Center for Continuing Education (OU Outreach) on the University of Oklahoma’s Norman campus, one of ten W.K.
 Kellogg Foundation-funded university-based residential conference centers in the world.